-Ability and aptitude tests measure specific skill sets and the resultant score gives an indication of existing ability such as numerical, verbal, diagrammatic, etc. Often, the tests are multiple choice and administered under exam conditions.
-Practicing tests will help you to increase your familiarity with them and many can be found on the Internet.
+Ability and aptitude tests measure specific skill sets and the resultant score gives an indication of existing ability such as numerical, verbal, diagrammatic, etc. Often the tests are multiple choice and administered under exam conditions.
+Practicing tests will help you to increase your familiarity with them and many can be found online.

 Often employers are interested in your potential to do a task.
-They may also choose to assess more generic skills such as interpersonal communication or decision making based on written information which will predict how well you may complete the task.
+They may also choose to assess more generic skills such as interpersonal communication or decision-making based on written information that will predict how well you may complete the task.
 The tests get more difficult towards the end, so it is important not to rush them, to think carefully and to go back and check your answers.

 Motivation questionnaires look at the factors that drive you to perform well at work.
-Areas which may be considered include; the energy with which you approach the task, how long and under which circumstances effort will be maintained and those situations which decrease motivation.
+Areas that may be considered include the energy with which you approach the task, how long and under which circumstances effort will be maintained and those situations which decrease motivation.

 Simulation exercises are designed to imitate a particular task or skill needed for a target job and it will be clear which skills are being assessed.
 Although they may be challenging, simulation exercises are often enjoyable.
-The tasks and skills that may be assessed during simulation exercises are so varied, there is considerable difference in the kinds of materials, scenarios and other people involved from exercise to exercise.
-Different types of exercise include: task prioritisation, groups, presentations, fact-finding and role plays.
+The tasks and skills that may be assessed during simulation exercises are so varied that there is considerable difference in the kinds of materials, scenarios and other people involved from exercise to exercise.
+Different types of exercise include task prioritisation, groups, presentations, fact-finding and role-plays.

 These are not a place, but a process where several candidates will present and are assessed against a number of job skills and requirements.
 There are usually several assessors and several different tests.
 Some exercises will involve other candidates and there may be some to do on your own.
 You should be told in advance if you will be required to participate in any exercises and if you need to prepare anything beforehand.